 On Board the Megastar

-Here are some photos from my wonder about:
+Here are some photos of my wonder about:

 Ahhhhhh…. so this is why that upgrade is worth it.
 You have a relaxing space and it is pretty quiet.
 The rest of the ship was busier, teeming with children, etc. There is nothing wrong with this, but our ship departed the Tallinn Ferry Terminal at 0730 and I really couldn’t think of anything worse than being around a lot of people.